Reciprocity Process

 4. Complete the Maryland Medical Protocol Orientation for ALS Clinicians.

-• If unaffiliated with any Maryland EMS Service or only affiliated with a Maryland Licensed Commercial Service, the application must be accompanied by a non-refundable money order or company check, in the amount of $35, made payable to MIEMSS and mailed to the Office of EMS Clinician Services (NO PERSONAL CHECKS ARE ACCEPTED).
+• If unaffiliated with any Maryland EMS Service or a Maryland Licensed Commercial Service, the application must be accompanied by a non-refundable money order or company check, in the amount of $35, made payable to MIEMSS and mailed to the Office of EMS Clinician Services (NO PERSONAL CHECKS ARE ACCEPTED).
 You may call the office at (410) 706‑3666 to pay the fee over the phone.

 Upon submission of the all of the above information: